History of Coca‑Cola

 Rigorous scientific research is essential to support our innovation efforts, but also ensures we offer products that are safe and meet global regulatory requirements, and allows us to address questions of public health and consumer interest.
 Whether it is the research we fund independently or when we work in partnership, our company associates and others with whom we engage are required to adhere to the highest level of scientific integrity and to align with our research principles.
 This includes research performed through contract research organizations, consortiums, trade associations, independent third parties, NGOs, or direct engagement with scientific experts.

 Disclosures in relation to published journal articles going back to 2008, on topics core to our business at a global level, reflecting research that The Coca‑Cola Company has directly funded, either partially or fully, or authored, can be found below and can be filtered by subject area.
-Funding for well-being scientific research and partnerships from 2010-2021 can be found here.

 The Coca‑Cola Company is committed to providing consumers with choice in great tasting beverages.
 This includes choices to help them manage calorie and sugar intake.
 In order to do this, Coca‑Cola has developed a number of low- and no- sugar variants of our beverage brands.
 Key to delivering these options has been research into methods of sugar reduction as well as the development of new sweeteners and sweetener systems, while staying true to delivering great tasting beverages.